How to Clean a Bathtub

 It's important that you do not clean an acrylic bathtub or a fiberglass bathtub with abrasive cleaners, as these can cause irreversible damage to these types of finishes.

 Since bathtubs are awkwardly shaped, they can be kind of a challenge to clean, so let your cleaning product do most of the work.
 Whether it's a soap scum ring around the tub from bath time or stubborn stains from everyday dirt and oils, Simple Green All-Purpose Cleaner can dissolve soap scum and clean bathtub stains.
-Simple Green's non-toxic formula is not only effective, but also safer for use where you and your family clean up after those long, messy days.

 To prevent soap scum buildup and stains, it's best to clean out your bathtub every week.
 Each time you bathe, try to rinse your tub with clean, warm water before wiping off the excess moisture with a squeegee, microfiber cloth or sponge to prevent water spots and mildew from forming.